How to install the xPack GNU M4

 to the PATH

-and prefered to possible system tools.
+and preferred to possible system tools.

 Global installs and the user global xPacks store